franciscomcm/franciscomcm.github.io/blog/literature-search.md

 ---
-title: Literature review I - Surveying the field.
+title: Literature review I - Surveying the field
 subtitle: 'My approach to carry out this extremely challenging task.'
 excerpt: >-
   Journal articles typically include a set of keywords, and these can serve as inspiration to expand our scope and the coverage of the central topic.